AschPlatform/asch-docs/asch_install_en.md

 Forging enabled on account: xxxxxxxxxxxxxx
 ```
-###6.3 Unable to synchronize the block
+###6.3 Unable to synchronize the block （blockchain growth suspend）
-*This issue can be confirmed by comparing the height of blockchain between your wallet and official node*
+*This issue can be confirmed by comparing the block height of your wallet and official node*

 First, try `restart` the system:
 ```